 Setting up a Terraria LAN Server

-To start, I’ll be showing you how to set up a LAN server for people on your local network.
+First off, I’ll be showing you how to set up a LAN server for people on your local network.
 For example, you’ll be able to play with people connected to your computer via Ethernet or on the same Wi-Fi connection.

 To start, you’ll need to find your IPv4 Address.
 This is your computer’s id on the local network.
 To find this: